Skip to content

 4. Checkpoint 2LockedNot started

 Finish Unit Circle / Sine and Cosine from Rotation first.
-This checkpoint ties together Complex numbers and Unit circle rotation through Quadrant II sign checkpoint.
+This checkpoint ties together Complex numbers and Unit circle rotation through Catch the first sign flip.

 Pause here after Unit Circle / Sine and Cosine from Rotation before moving into Polar Coordinates / Radius and Angle.